wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 1. Blue corresponds to low gene expression and red corresponds to high gene expression.
 Expression here seems to be normalized, where 0 means average expression.
 2. 1.304 (zoom in and hover).
 3. Two groups of genes, three groups of samples.
 There seems to be a clear distinction between the two gene clusters, in terms of color (expression); the difference between the sample clusters is less clear – you could argue that 2 or 4 clusters would be equally good.
-4. It does not seem to look OK for Genes, you get many very small clusters.
+4. It does not seem to look OK for genes, you get many very small clusters.
 Samples maybe; at four clusters, you get a small extra cluster of two similar samples.
 5. Yes, they are next to each other in the clustering: their expression is very similar over all samples.
 6. Yes, histology: the right cluster clearly corresponds to Ewing sarcoma.
 7. Yes, these are all bone-related biological processes.